 Not all of them offer free access

-Remember, whether you're experiencing anxiety, low mood, intrusive thoughts or something else, negative emotions shouldn't be affecting your everyday life.
-While mindfulness apps can be a positive first step for many people, it's also important that you confide in a friend, your GP, or a mental health expert if you feel overwhelmed.
+Remember, whether you're experiencing anxiety, low mood, intrusive thoughts, or something else, negative emotions should not be affecting your everyday life.
+While mindfulness apps can be a positive first step for many people, it's also important that you speak to a friend, your GP, or a mental health expert if you feel overwhelmed.
 There are several support services and options that are worth exploring.

 - Janssen et al: Effects of mindfulness-based stress reduction on employees' mental health: A systematic review.

 - USA Today Tech.